zishanAl/System-Design-LLD/OOP/Inheritance/README.md

 ### When NOT to Use Inheritance
 - Only for code reuse
 - When behavior differs significantly
-- When composition is a better fit
+- When composition is a better fit (Has-a relationship)

 ---

 ### Key Takeaway
 Inheritance is about behavioral substitution, not just sharing code.

+---

+### Summary
+Inheritance defines an “is-a” relationship between classes, allowing child classes to reuse and extend the behavior of parent classes.
+It works like a family tree, where common characteristics are inherited while specialized behavior is added in derived types.
+By organizing related types into a hierarchy, inheritance reduces code duplication and enables substitution, making systems easier to structure and reason about.